hashgraph/full-stack-testing/solo/README.md

 ### Legacy keys (.pfx file)

-All Hedera platform version supports the legacy `.pfx` formatted key files.
+All Hedera platform versions support the legacy `.pfx` formatted key files.

 Unfortunately `solo` is not able to generate legacy `PFX` formatted keys.
 However, if `curl`, `keytool` and `openssl` are installed, you may run the following command to generate the pfx formatted gossip keys in the default